autonomys/subspace-docs/docs/develop/intro.md

 ### Key Features:
 - **Solidity Smart Contracts**: Write and deploy smart contracts using Solidity, just as you would on Ethereum.
-- **Tool Compatibility**: Any tool available for Ethereum development—like Remix, Truffle, or Hardhat—is compatible with Autonomys.
+- **Tool Compatibility**: Any tool available for Ethereum development - like Remix, Truffle, or Hardhat - is compatible with Nova.
 - **Seamless Transition**: Developers familiar with Ethereum can transition to Autonomys without a steep learning curve.

 ### Why Use Nova?